At the return of Christ, all things will be restored. There will no longer be any death, crying, or pain.

 The purpose of these events is to prove the accuracy of God’s judgments.

 A series of articles on this website discusses the Second Coming in the New Testament.
 The purpose of the current article is to explain the return of Christ specifically from the Book of Revelation.
 Unless otherwise indicated, all quotes are from the NASB translation of Revelation.

-The book of the Revelation of Jesus Christ can be divided into seven parts:
+The book of Revelation can be divided into seven main parts:

 - The book with the seven seals (4-7);

 - Seven last plagues (15-19);

 - Millennium (20); and